South Carolina

 South Carolina was named in honor of King Charles I of England, who first formed the English colony, with Carolus being Latin for "Charles".
 In 1712 the Province of South Carolina was formed.
 One of the original Thirteen Colonies, South Carolina became a royal colony in 1719.
 During the American Revolutionary War, South Carolina was the site of major activity among the American colonies, with more than 200 battles and skirmishes fought within the state.
 South Carolina became the eighth state to ratify the U.S. Constitution on May 23, 1788.
 A slave state, it was the first state to vote in favor of secession from the Union on December 20, 1860.
-After the American Civil War, it was readmitted into the United States on July 9, 1868.
+After the Civil War ended, the state was readmitted to the Union on July 9, 1868.

 During the early-to-mid 20th century, the state started to see economic progress as many textile mills and factories were built across the state.
 The civil rights movement of the mid-20th century helped end segregation and legal discrimination policies within the state.
 Economic diversification in South Carolina continued to pick up speed during and in the ensuing decades after World War II.
 In the early 21st century, South Carolina's economy is based on industries such as aerospace, agribusiness, automotive manufacturing, and tourism.

 Within South Carolina from east to west are three main geographic regions, the Atlantic coastal plain, the Piedmont, and the Blue Ridge Mountains in the northwestern corner of Upstate South Carolina.
 South Carolina has primarily a humid subtropical climate, with hot, humid summers and mild winters.
 Areas in the Upstate have a subtropical highland climate.
 Along South Carolina's eastern coastal plain are many salt marshes and estuaries.
 South Carolina's southeastern Lowcountry contains portions of the Sea Islands, a chain of barrier islands along the Atlantic Ocean.

 History

 Precolonial period

 There is evidence of human activities in the area dating to about 50,000 years ago.
-At the time Europeans arrived, marking the end of the Pre-Columbian era around 1600, there were many separate Native American tribes, the largest being the Cherokee and the Catawba, with the total population being up to 20,000.
+At the time Europeans arrived, marking the end Pre-Columbian era around 1600, there were many separate Native American tribes, the largest being the Cherokee and the Catawba, with a total population being up to 20,000.

 Up the rivers of the eastern coastal plain lived about a dozen tribes of Siouan background.
 Along the Savannah River were the Apalachee, Yuchi, and the Yamasee.
 Further west were the Cherokee, and along the Catawba River, the Catawba.
 These tribes were village-dwellers, relying on agriculture as their primary food source.
 The Cherokee lived in wattle and daub houses made with wood and clay, roofed with wood or thatched grass.

 About a dozen or more separate small tribes summered on the coast harvesting oysters and fish, and cultivating corn, peas and beans.
 Travelling inland as much as 50 mi mostly by canoe, they wintered on the coastal plain, hunting deer and gathering nuts and fruit.
 The names of these tribes survive in place names like Edisto Island, Kiawah Island, and the Ashepoo River.